srcshelton/gentoo-ebuilds/README.md

 * dev-libs/gmp
     * Add patch to prevent `invalid reassignment of non-absolute variable 'L0m4_tmp'` error
 * dev-libs/openssl
-    * Add `-Qunused-arguments` to clang to prevent aborting with an `error` due to `-Wa,--noexecstack`, and fix util/domd to treat clang like gcc
+    * Add `-Wno-error=unused-command-line-argument` to clang to prevent aborting with an `error` due to `-Wa,--noexecstack`, and fix util/domd to treat clang like gcc
 * dev-libs/libxslt
     * Fix for 'double prefix' QA error introduced in 1.1.28-r2
 * dev-libs/udis86